SleLLl/dota2-friend/README.md

 ![Dota 2 Friend Banner](/public/app-icon.png)

-**Dota 2 Friend** is a lightweight, cross-platform desktop app built with Tauri to elevate your Dota 2 gameplay.
+**Dota 2 Friend** is a lightweight, desktop app built with Tauri to elevate your Dota 2 gameplay.
 Perfect for both new and veteran players, it provides real-time alerts, strategic timings, and data-driven insights to dominate the battlefield. 🏆

 ---